terryblue99/coming-soon-cli-gem/notes.md

 Coming Soon Gem

-1. Plan your gem, imagine your interface
+1. Plan the gem, imagine the interface
 2. Start with the project structure - google: how to build a gem make a gem using bundler (e.g bundle gem daily_deal); - watch the video how to build a cli gem
 3. Start with the entry point - the file run => bin/coming-soon
 													#!/usr/bin/env ruby
 													require ‘bundler/setup’